-The EnAbling Change Program is an initiative of the Ministry of Economic Development, Employment and Infrastructure (MEDEI).
+The EnAbling Change Program is an initiative of the government of Ontario.
 Through the Accessibility Directorate of Ontario (ADO), the program provides financial support and expertise to incorporated non-profit organizations, such as industry umbrella organizations and professional associations that have wide reach to help organizations comply with the Accessibility for Ontarians with Disabilities Act (AODA).

 The program funds a limited number of projects, such as targeted education campaigns across a sector or industry to promote and distribute existing accessibility tools and resources.

 Organizations should demonstrate a commitment to accessibility in order to lead by example in their sector.

 • This program does not provide funding for building renovations such as ramps, lifts, or elevators

 • This program does not provide funding to directly cover the cost of meeting AODA requirements.
 For example, no funding will be provided to refresh websites to meet accessibility requirements